Altanis/Altanis/README.md

 -->

 ### Hi there 👋
-I'm Altanis, a rising sophomore who has a passion to code.
+I'm Altanis, a high school sophomore who has a passion to code.

 - he/him
-- Game Developer, enjoys to build backends.
-Occasionally reverse engineers games for fun.
-- Fluent with JavaScript, familiar with Python/Java, learning C/C++.
+- C and JS programmer, but know pretty much every language :)

 For a brief overview of what I do, visit my [website](https://altanis.vercel.app)!